Travelling with Babies and Toddlers

 Holding your baby on your lap while the plane fills up you closely watch each passenger hoping a kind, tolerant person will sit next to you.
 Travelling with young children can be a testing, anxiety provoking experience, leaving you longing for the comforts of home, or it can be an interesting, adventurous time when you experience the world through the eyes of your child.

 Here are some useful tips to consider before leaving home:

-- Pack snacks such as raisins, cold carrots, finger biscuits in little containers that your child can open and close.
-Always be conscious of packing toys and foods that do not pose a risk for joking.
+Pack snacks such as raisins, cold carrots, finger biscuits in little containers that your child can open and close.
+Always be conscious of packing toys and foods that do not pose a risk for choking.